Manage credentials in Azure Automation

 Create a new credential asset with the Azure portal

-Select Add a credential.
+On the Credentials page, select Add a credential.

 In the New Credential pane, enter an appropriate credential name following your naming standards.